NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 You can look at these using `deepTools <https://deeptools.readthedocs.io/en/develop/>`_. deepTools is a suite to process sequencing data.

 .. note::
-  If you just ran the primary analysis before, and you have an active :code:`minute_lab` conda environment, you probably don't need to load the deepTools module anyway.
+  If you just ran the primary analysis before, and you have an active :code:`minute` conda environment, you probably don't need to load the deepTools module anyway.
 Otherwise, you can do:

   .. code-block:: bash